Join Here | Log In

 The researchers highlighted the results for PPARGC1A, which encodes the PGC-1-a protein which is a transcriptional coactivator that modulates the amount of fat utilized for energy.
 Other studies also have found that PPARGC1A is involved in susceptibility to obesity.
 BDNF is another gene that multiple studies have linked to increased weight.

-All together, the genes fall into two distinct groups.
+The identified genes fall into two distinct groups.
 One group, which includes BDNF and PPARGC1A, is involved in the control of energy metabolism.
-The other group, which involved POU3F2, is linked to psychological conditions.
+The other group, which involved POU3F2, is linked to psychological conditions and brain function.

 Related articles: PPARG and weight & BDNF for weight loss